jornada-im/jerald/README.md

 # jerald

-This R package provides a workflow to manage and publish Jornada research datasets.
+This R package provides a workflow and tools to manage and publish research datasets to online repositories.
 It includes functions to harvest metadata from a metadata database, or "Metabase", create [EML](https://eml.ecoinformatics.org/) documents, and publish datasets to the [EDI data repository](https://portal.edirepository.org).
-The Metabase is expected to follow the [LTER-core-metabase](https://github.com/lter/LTER-core-metabase) schema,
+The Metabase is expected to follow the [LTER-core-metabase](https://github.com/lter/LTER-core-metabase) schema.

 `jerald` depends on a few required R packages:

 * [MetaEgress](https://github.com/BLE-LTER/MetaEgress) to access the Metabase
 * [aws.s3](https://cloud.r-project.org/web/packages/aws.s3/index.html)
 * [EDIutils](https://ediorg.github.io/EDIutils/)

-* ...and credentials to use Jornada resources.
+**It also requires credentials to use the Metabase and web resources.**

+The package was developed by the [Jornada LTER](https://lter.jornada.nmsu.edu), so `jerald` is a bit specific to LTER sites and their research data workflows.
+It should, however, be somewhat extensible for other sites and purposes.

 ## Installation